 - Non-resident inpatient services and physician extenders (NPs and PAs) on multiple hospital services to reduce resident clinical workload

-- Stringent ACGME duty hour monitoring (the mean number of hours/week worked by our residents is 52)
+- Stringent ACGME duty hour monitoring

 - Protected time for academic endeavors for those who apply for and are granted REACH project time

 More details about employee benefits can be found here.

 Residents at Children’s National have been members of the Committee of Interns and Residents (CIR), a national Resident Union, for more than 30 years.
 The Union serves to negotiate the contract every three years (most recently in 2019).